emash90/blog-app/README.md

 # blog-app
-A simple blog project where users can post blogs, update the blogs and delete specific blog entries
+A simple blog project used to document the week by week progress of back-end development class at Alida school
 ## Built With
-nodejs
+* nodejs
-express
+* express
-MongoDB(Mongoose)
+* MongoDB(Mongoose)
 ## Getting started
 Install npm modules
 run the project